Weekend Winners Club

 Rk: Blank column to assign your own ranking

-PF1-4: Performance figures, last 4 races.
+PF1-10: Performance figures, last 10 races.

 Maroon: Dirt

-Green: Grass
+Green: Turf

-Blue: Artifical surfaces (polytrack, etc)
+Blue: Artifical surfaces (Polytrack, Tapeta, faketrack, etc)

 Black: Muddy or Sloppy dirt track

 Italics: race was sprint if today’s race is route, and vice versa.
+Deciding factor 7.5f (15/16 mile) or more = route.

-Blank: no race or foreign race
+Blank: no race or foreign race if blank with comment

 HI: High speed figure and surface on which it was achieved over the last 10 races.